1.14 De Moivre's Theorem (HL)

 Proof:

-$= r_1 r_2 (\cos\theta_1 + i\sin\theta_1)(\cos\theta_2 + i\sin\theta_2)$
+&= r_1 r_2 (\cos\theta_1 + i\sin\theta_1)(\cos\theta_2 + i\sin\theta_2) \\

-$= r_1 r_2 [\cos\theta_1\cos\theta_2 - \sin\theta_1\sin\theta_2 + i(\sin\theta_1\cos\theta_2 + \sin\theta_2\cos\theta_1)]$
+&= r_1 r_2 [\cos\theta_1\cos\theta_2 - \sin\theta_1\sin\theta_2 + i(\sin\theta_1\cos\theta_2 + \sin\theta_2\cos\theta_1)] \\

-$= r_1 r_2 [\cos(\theta_1 + \theta_2) + i\sin(\theta_1 + \theta_2)]$
+&= r_1 r_2 [\cos(\theta_1 + \theta_2) + i\sin(\theta_1 + \theta_2)] \\

-$= r_1 r_2\text{cis}(\theta_1 + \theta_2)$.
+&= r_1 r_2\text{cis}(\theta_1 + \theta_2)

 PROPOSITION 3

 Let $z_1 = r_1\text{cis}\theta_1$ and $z_2 = r_2\text{cis}\theta_2$.
-Then $\frac{z_1}{z_2} = \frac{r_1}{r_2}\text{cis}(\theta_1 - \theta_2)$.
+Then $\dfrac{z_1}{z_2} = \dfrac{r_1}{r_2}\text{cis}(\theta_1 - \theta_2)$.

 Proof: